 SnapCorrect and byte have a lot in common.
 Both clear aligner services offer at-home teeth straightening, and both are newer to the scene than industry giant SmileDirectClub.
-But when you dig a bit deeper, there are actually some major differences between these companies’ service offerings that aren’t so apparent on the surface.
+But when you dig a bit deeper, there are actually some major differences between these companies’ products and services that aren’t so apparent on the surface.

 We’re here to help you decipher these differences and hone in on the features that are most important to you.
 In this comparison review, we’ll take you on an in-depth tour of byte and SnapCorrect, and provide all the information you need to choose the best home teeth aligner for you.

 Overview and Recommendation

 Bottom Line: Both Companies Provide Affordable, Convenient Treatments

 You can choose either of these companies and you’ll receive quality aligners shipped right to your doorstep for a reasonably affordable price.
 SnapCorrect offers the industry’s second-lowest sticker price (behind only AlignerCo), while byte has the industry’s fastest treatment time – two attractive advantages, especially when compared to the more expensive and time-consuming in-office options.

 Two Great Companies, but byte Gets Our Vote

 SnapCorrect might be a bit easier on your wallet, but when you step back and look at all the factors that contribute to clear aligner treatment, we think that byte is a more effective, convenient, reliable option.

 Why do we rank byte higher than SnapCorrect?
 Two reasons: